SolarNetwork/solarnode-handbook/docs/users/io/modbus.md

 ## TCP

-The Modbus TCP connection allows you to connect to a Modbus server on a specific IP address (or hostname) and port number.
+The Modbus TCP connection allows you to connect to a Modbus device on a specific IP address (or hostname) and port number using the TCP protocol.

 <figure markdown>
   ![Modbus TCP connection settings](../../images/users/io/modbus-tcp-settings@2x.png){width=870 loading=lazy}